CordetG/oresat-helmholtz/docs/SOP.md

 4. Flip off the surge protector to power down the power supplies, monitor, and cage.
 5. If you adjusted the coil placement, wait until the red wire is cool to the touch before returning the coils to their originally labelled terminals.
 6. Clean up after yourself and keep the workstation organized!

+---
+## Operating the Cage Program:

+[See main README page](../README.md) for instructions on how to build, deploy, and install this software as a package through [PyPI](https://pypi.org/).

+---
+## Testing & Analyzing Data:

+TBD